Student Success Programs

 Peer Lead Undergraduate Studies (PLUS)

-The mission of the Peer Lead Undergraduate Studies program (PLUS) within the Office of Student Retention and Success at California University of Pennsylvania is to assure each student enrolled in a faculty requested PLUS course, are provided with the tools and skills needed to better further their education at the collegiate level.
+The mission of the Peer Lead Undergraduate Studies program (PLUS) within the Office of Academic Success at California University of Pennsylvania is to assure each student enrolled in a faculty requested PLUS course, are provided with the tools and skills needed to better further their education at the collegiate level.
 Furthermore, the PLUS program aims to ease the transition from high school level work to successful college level work, by providing tools, skills, resources, and most importantly, peer support to each student who elects to utilize the program.

 Our specific goal is to help students maintain or better their performance in classes by providing peer-led sessions outside the classroom where students are able to ask questions, make use of their peer’s knowledge, and gain a different perspective of the learning process.
 Within the guidelines of the University, the PLUS program will keep the confidentiality of each student who decides to use the program.
 This program will not only help students in their academic endeavors but open a window to learning about and pursuing a career appropriate to them.
 Through participation in PLUS, the student will learn different styles of learning and study strategies that can carry over into any class taken at the University which will not only allow them to excel in class, but in their entire academic career.